 Why Research a Company?

-According to a recent Society of Human Resources survey, 87% of employers consider it important to tailor your resume and cover letter.
-Before applying for a position, you should develop an understanding of certain company facts: its products and services, organizational structure, market size and future plans.
+According to a recent survey, 78% of employers consider it is easy to find the differences in a generic application and a tailored application.
+Before applying for a position, you should develop an understanding of certain company facts: its values, mission, vision, products, services, organizational structure, market size and future plans.
 You can use the knowledge you’ve gathered to personalize your cover letters, resumes and to prepare for interviews.
 Begin your search by using the following resources.

 1. UTM Career Centre Website Online Resources

 Develop a list of companies by using the directories listed on the Career Centre website.
 Go to “Jobs”, then “Resources & Links”, and then scroll to Researching Organizations.
 You can also look at industry reports on the same website by going to Career Exploration and scroll down to industry reports.